Wrangling Datasets SOP

 • Ensure every tab that requires a link has a linking column (these are easy to miss)

-• Delete or hide columns that you know aren’t relevant (if you forgot to uncheck during initial generation)
+• Delete or hide columns that you know aren’t relevant

 • Pre-fill any metadata you already know (optional): if the dataset has a publication it is normally possible to gain information from the publication and prefill it into the spreadsheet